 Once the SP12 sound data has been converted to 16-bit PCM files, they can be edited in a wave editor such as Audacity.
 Replacement sounds must be 16-bit and 27,500 Hz, so 44.1 kHz material (or otherwise) needs to be sample rate converted prior to use; SoX or Audacity are both suitable for this.
 The start and end of each sample should be faded to a zero-crossing to prevent clicks and pops.
 It’s also worth noting that some of the sounds are actually one sound transposed to generate variations (such as the toms) and are not unique in-and-of themselves, so can only be replaced as a full group.

-No metadata within the ROM may be overwritten, and each sample must be exactly the same length as the original sound (as measured in terms of sample points) and must occupy the exact same offsets (position) within the full ROM waveform — however — the (as of yet unwritten) encoder utility will automate most or all of these technical format considerations.
+No metadata within the ROM may be overwritten or altered, and each sample must be exactly the same length as the original sound (as measured in terms of sample points) and must occupy the exact same offsets (position) within the full ROM waveform.

 After the desired alterations are made, the custom wave files are then run through an encoding utility to convert back to 12-bit and split the data into the respective ROM binaries.
 The generated binaries are then burned to blank 23256 EPROMs and substituted for the original sound ROMs.